zhijie-os/go-blockchain/MILESTONE.md

     * Which offset into that file the block the transaction is part of is stored at.
     * The offset from the start of that block to the position where that transaction itself is stored.
 ```

+This is very detailed *Bitcoin Core*'s implementation.
+However, this project serves as learning purpose, some simplifications can be done.
+We are only going to store:

+1. `32-byte block hash -> Block structure (serialized)`
+2. `l -> the hash of the last block in a chain`